jejacks0n/mercury/README.md

 ## Features

-The feature list is actually pretty long, so here's a short list that need highlighting.
+The feature list is actually pretty long, so here's a short list that should be highlighted.

 - Previewing: Preview content while you're working to see exactly how it'll look.
 - Link Tools: Insert and edit links, including TOC/Bookmark links.